emmanuelsearch/iotp-riot/README.md

 Some parameters can be modified by setting variables needed for the application can be found in the file **config.h** To main.c application registers clients to the server and sets the keys for the client in a deterministic way for demo purposes.

 Iotp-riot's main file compiles two different console-based applications, namely a client and a server.
-Although they don't interact with each other directly, you can start a client, type a message and then copy this message into the server, and it will be decrypted by the server.

 ### Compile client
 To compile the client application for generating root secrets and encrypting messages use the command